Empirical Bayes in Bayesian learning: understanding a common practice: EBIB approximations to Bayesian inference

+We here illustrate merging, studied in its general aspects in the previous sections.
+In fact, each of the following examples extends the reach of our theoretical results: in Example \ref{ex:finitegauss} (finite mixtures) the model is weakly identifiable; in Example \ref{ex: lasso}, the prior lacks smoothness at zero (exemplifying a typical behavior with hierarchical shrinkage priors); furthermore, in both examples, also merging of the {\em marginal} posterior distributions is formally inspected.
+An additional example, dealing with improper priors and predictive merging in random design regression, is provided in Subsection D.4 of the Supplement. \begin{ex}[{\em Gaussian finite mixtures}] Consider the Gaussian scale-location mixture model $ Y_i |w, \mu_{1:K},v_{1:K} \iidsim \sum_{j=1}^K w_j \, \Norm(\mu_j, v_j)$, with a popular Normal Inverse-Gamma prior on the emission parameters

+as e.g. in \cite{raftery1996}, Section 5.1.
 Let $\lambda=(\xi, \tau, \psi)$, while $\omega$ is a fixed hyperparameter.
-Data-dependent choices of the hyperparameters have been proposed, with the aim of specifying priors which are as weakly informative as possible \citep[see also][]{r+g97}; {herein we consider the MMLE.} Assume that the true number of components is known and equal to $K$, i.e. the true mixture weights are all positive and the true pairs of parameters pertaining to different mixture components are distinct. {In this case, for a given $\theta_0$ which corresponds to true density $p_0^{(n)}=p_{\theta_0}^{(n)}$, there are other $K!-1$ different parameters vectors which induce the same data-generating density}.
-As argued in section D.4 of the supplement, this weak form of non-identifiability does not hamper the application of our results, provided that the true means $\mu_{0,j}$ are not all equal. {If so, there still} exists a unique oracle choice of the hyperparameter $\lambda^*(\theta_0)= (\xi^*, \tau^*, \psi^*)$, given by
+Data-dependent choices of the hyperparameters have been proposed {and commonly allowed in package implementations \citep[e.g., in the \texttt{R} package \texttt{AntMAN}, see][]{AntMAN2025}}, with the aim of specifying priors which are as weakly informative as possible \citep[see also][]{r+g97}; herein we consider the MMLE.
+Differently from overfitted mixtures in Section \ref{sec:mixtures}, we here assume that the true number of components is known and equal to $K$, i.e. the true mixture weights are all positive and the true pairs of parameters $(\mu_{0,j}, v_{0,j})_{1\leq j\leq K}$ are distinct.
+In this case, for each $\theta_0$ giving the true density $p_0^{(n)}=p_{\theta_0}^{(n)}$, there are $K!-1$ permutations that induce the same data-generating density.
+As argued in Section D.5 of the Supplement, this weak form of non-identifiability does not hamper the application of our results, provided that the true means $\mu_{0,j}$ are not all equal.
+If so, there still exists a unique oracle choice of the hyperparameter $\lambda^*(\theta_0)=(\xi^*, \tau^*, \psi^*)$, given by

-and, {under suitable assumptions on the set $\Lambda^{(n)}$ over which the MLE is computed}, analogous results on posterior and predictive merging with the EB procedures to those in Proposition \ref{prop:TVpost_gen}--\ref{prop: pred} hold. \end{ex}
+and, under suitable assumptions on the set $\Lambda^{(n)}$ over which the MMLE is computed, results on posterior and predictive merging, analogous to those in Proposition \ref{prop:TVpost_gen}--\ref{prop: pred}, hold.

+Again, exact evaluation of the MMLE can be lengthy, and EBIB via proxy-MMLEs can be more viable. {